 What carat size should I choose?
 Would I be able to notice a difference between 2 diamonds that are 0.3 mm apart?
 When would I start noticing visual size differences with diamonds from various carat weight brackets?

-If you are one of the people with these questions in mind, don’t worry, it’s very common.
-I get asked these questions frequently via emails and decided to create this blog post to answer them.
+If you are one of the people with these questions in mind, don’t worry, you aren’t alone.
+In fact, I get asked questions like these frequently via emails and decided to create this blog post to answer them.

 Ruler showing 1mm markings

-Do you see the differences?
-Most people do when they compare a 0.40 carat diamond against a 0.50 carat diamond.
+Do you see the difference of 0.4mm between the 2 circles above?
+Well, most people do notice this subtle difference when they compare a 0.40 carat diamond against a 0.50 carat diamond.

-In contrast, the same physical difference between a 1.50 carat diamond and 1.75 carat diamond isn’t readily detected because of the way our brain works.
+In contrast, the same physical difference of 0.4mm between a 1.50 carat diamond and 1.75 carat diamond isn’t readily detected because of the way our brain works.

-Also, what happens if I pull the same diamonds further apart from each other?
+Also, what happens if I place the diamonds further away from each other?

 Do you realize it is harder to notice size difference now?
 In real life, most people casually observe diamonds from a distance and it isn’t easy for them to pick up minute differences.

-Now, most people buy diamonds within the 0.50 – 0.75 carat ranges.
-If you do a comparison using the image below, I think it is pretty clear that you would notice a difference.
+Now, for people who intend to buy diamonds within the 0.50 – 0.75 carat ranges, I performed another comparison to help you visualize how they would look like in reality.
+If you refer to the image below, I think it is pretty clear that you would notice an obvious size difference.